 Offering timeless wisdom, Jack Kornfield elucidates pertinent lessons on the topics of freedom, gratitude, trust, and the buoyancy of hope.

-In the adjoining talk to last episode’s ‘Just Like Me’ Guided Meditation—from a November 23, 2020 Jack Kornfield & Friends session from Spirit Rock‘s ongoing Monday Night Dharma Talk & Meditation—Jack shares pertinent wisdom on to aid the trying times we find ourselves in.
+In the adjoining talk to the last episode’s ‘Just Like Me’ Guided Meditation—from a November 23, 2020, Jack Kornfield & Friends session from Spirit Rock‘s ongoing Monday Night Dharma Talk & Meditation—Jack shares pertinent wisdom on to aid the trying times we find ourselves in.
 Offering lessons learned of freedom, he shares the example of Nelson Mandela.
-In teaching on gratitude, he recounts a ceremony with Iroquois Medicine Man, Mad Bear.
+In teaching gratitude, he recounts a ceremony with Iroquois Medicine Man, Mad Bear.
 And sharing on trust, Jack offer’s Martin Luther King’s ‘buoyancy of hope,’ to keep us afloat on turbid waters.

 Freedom To Be Free

 What is freedom?
-Touching on the double-edged sword of our ever-proliferating technology, as well as our personal, spiritual roles in interacting with the world, our families, and the environment; Jack Kornfield offers inquiry into the pertinent questions of our modern times.
-Speaking to the nature of freedom, Jack recounts Nelson Mandela’s mind-opening perspective:
+Touching on the double-edged sword of our ever-proliferating technology, as well as our personal, spiritual roles in interacting with the world, our families, and the environment; Jack Kornfield offers an inquiry into the pertinent questions of our modern times.
+Speaking about the nature of freedom, Jack recounts Nelson Mandela’s mind-opening perspective:

 “Nelson Mandela—when he got out of 27 years in prison and stood up in front of the newly remade nation of South Africa with such magnanimity, graciousness, and wisdom—when he spoke of freedom he said: You are not yet free, you merely have the freedom to be free.” – Jack Kornfield

 For more Jack, explore the freedom of an open heart while tapping more wisdom from Nelson Mandela, in Ep.
 11 of Heart Wisdom